coco-team/cocoSim-deprecated/README.md

 + Launch Matlab(c)
 + Navigate to `cocosim/`
 + Just run the file ```start_cocosim```
++ Make sure to have one of the backround solvers installed (e.g. Zustre, Kind2 and or JKind)
 + You can now open your Simulink model, e.g. ```open test/properties/property_3_test.mdl```